openeuler-mirror/oebuild/README.en.md

 Pull related running container images

-Download the yocto-meta-openeuler repository code from gitee
+Download the yocto-meta-openeuler repository code from atomgit

-Download the basic layer from Gitee
+Download the basic layer from Atomgit

 ##### Create a compilation profile